1up-lab/OneupUploaderBundle/Resources/doc/events.md

 The `{mapping}` part is the key of your configured mapping.
 The examples in this documentation always uses the mapping key `gallery`.
 So the dispatched event would be called `oneup_uploader.post_upload.gallery`.
 Using these generic events can save you some time and coding lines, as you don't have to check for the correct type in the `EventListener`.

-See the [custom_logic.md](custom logic section) of this documentation for specific examples on how to use these Events.
+See the [custom logic section](custom_logic.md) of this documentation for specific examples on how to use these Events.